 If your doctor recommends yoga while you’re experiencing an injury or a medical issue, it’s important to find a yoga practitioner that is familiar with your medical condition or injury.
 Most yoga teachers can propose alternate postures and props to help keep you safe during your practice.
 For example, if you have balance issues you might still be able to practice chair yoga, remaining seated throughout your practice, or if you’re pregnant a pre-natal yoga instructor will be able to recommend poses that will be easy on your body.

 Virtual Yoga Therapy

-To meet the needs of this unprecedented time, many amazing teachers are now offering online classes.
+Many amazing yogis are now offering online classes.
 That means you can still enjoy all the health benefits of virtual yoga, with a teacher there to observe your practice and give any corrections you might need.
-This class feeling can help keep you motivated in your practice, and showing up on your mat.
+Virtual yoga classes can help keep you motivated in your practice, and showing up on your mat.

 Virtual yoga is also accessible for anyone, anytime.
 So that makes it a great resource for those experiencing mental health issues such as depression, stress, and anxiety.
 Virtual yoga can complement EAP counseling for these types of issues.
 Companies can even offer virtual yoga as a service to their employees, to help them deal with increased stress and anxiety so that they can get back to work feeling more focused and productive.
 This helps keep staff safe, healthy, and working.